srimarrivada/Redis-Commands/README.md

   ```
   HVALS key
   ```
-  For example, use the below command to get all values in `user:101` hash:
+  For example, use the below command to get all values in `user:101` hash key:
   ```
   hvals user:101
   ```